kxzhu0505/RTB/README.md

 **Usage**

-IR-LBTB can perform iterative retiming and latch based time borrowing for the benchmark circuits.
+RTB can perform iterative retiming and latch based time borrowing for the benchmark circuits.

-    To use IR-LBTB:
+    To use RTB:

-        chmod +x IR_LBTB.sh
+        chmod +x RTB.sh
-        ./IR_LBTB.sh
+        ./RTB.sh

 **File directory:**